 - Ch 10 in Plack

-- A very extensive description about ASA, including all the demonstrations played in class
+- A very extensive description about ASA, with lots of interesting audio

 Other links to material concerning relevant topics